SohamJog/error_correction_demo/README.md

-idk why 50% of the codeabse is makefile.

 # Reed-Solomon Error Correction Project

 This project is a demo of the [Reed Solomon Error correction library](https://github.com/sohamjog/reed_solomon_rs) written in Rust.